Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 You can steer yourself in any direction you choose!

-If you’re a recent college graduate, connect with me on LinkedIn.
-I’d love to be part of your network and I’m happy to provide additional tips and answer any questions you might have.
+If you’re a recent college graduate, connect with us on LinkedIn.
+We’d love to be part of your network and we’re happy to provide additional tips and answer any questions you might have.